Financial-Times/origami-build-tools/README.md

 * __scssLint(gulp, config)__ Config accepts:
     - sass: `String` Path to your main sass file.
 (Default: './main.scss' and checks your bower.json to see if it's in its main key)
 * __jsHint(gulp, config)__ Config accepts:
-    - js: `String` Path to your main javascript file.
+    - js: `String` Path to your main JavaScript file.
 (Default: './main.js' and checks your bower.json to see if it's in its main key)

 ### demo